mozilla/badgekit-api-client/docs/README.md

 The [introduction](index.md) explains how to instantiate and use the client.

-The [method list](methods.md) links to detailed examples of method calls and responses.
+The [`Client` object method list](methods.md) links to detailed examples of client calls and responses.

-The [models overview](models.md) explains how the client manages badging objects and data.
+The [models overview](models.md) details how the client manages badging objects and data.